 To prove it, let’s look at the historical data of real estate events during previous recessions.
 That way, you know why you shouldn’t fear what a recession could mean for today’s housing market.

-A Recession Doesn’t Mean Falling Home Prices.
+A Recession Doesn’t Mean Falling Home Prices

 To show that home prices don’t fall every time there’s a recession, it helps to turn to historical data.
 As the graph below illustrates, looking at recessions from 1980, home prices appreciated in four of the last six of them.
 So historically, when the economy slows down, it doesn’t mean home values will always fall.

-Most people remember the housing crisis 2008 (the larger of the two red bars in the graph above) and think another recession will repeat what happened to the houses then.
+Most people remember the housing crisis of 2008 (the larger of the two red bars in the graph above) and think another recession will repeat what happened to the houses then.
 But today’s housing market isn’t about to crash because its fundamentals differ from 2008.

 Back then, one of the big reasons why prices fell was because there was a surplus of homes for sale.
 At the same time, distressed properties flooded the market.